Rebasing and Syncing with GitHub

 Normal Sync

-Running av stack sync
+Running av sync

 without any option does the following: